Amul-Thantharate/gaming-hunt/README.md

 Hostinger Hunt is a mystery revealing scavenger hunt website that contains five minigames for developers to have a little fun.

 ## Created a docker file

+* Created a docker file to run the website on a docker container